 Energy demand is projected to grow by 50% by 2025, with much of the increase in demand predicted to originate from developing countries.
 The vast majority of energy is currently derived from fossils fuels – a limited, non-renewable and polluting resource.

-So, there is a genuine need for the renewable and green source of energy.
+So, there is a genuine need for a renewable and green sources of energy.

 Introduction to Biomass Energy & Biofuels

 There has been a dramatic growth in the production of biofuels in recent times.
 Global biofuel production tripled between 2000 and 2007, and biofuels accounted for about 1.6% of global transportation fuel in 2012 (International Energy Agency).

 In 2015, ethanol production is by far the greatest contribution by biotechnology to energy production, with revenue accounting for $40.9 billion worldwide in 2014 vs. $3.8 billion for biodiesel and $0.019 billion for bio-methane.
 It is logical to imagine the future contribution of biotechnology to world energy production may increase not only in the area of biofuel production, but also in petroleum production, petroleum upgrading, biogas production, chemical production, crop improvement, bioremediation, microbiologically influenced corrosion, space travel, and other fields.

 Why Biotechnology over Traditional Chemical Synthesis?